Yasser-Jemli/sys_call-in-C/README.md

 Each program folder contains the necessary C source files, along with any additional resources or documentation specific to that program.
 Usage

-To compile and run any of the programs, navigate to the respective program folder and follow the instructions provided in the program's README file.
-Make sure you have the necessary permissions to execute the system calls.

-For example, to compile and run Program 1:

-bash

-cd program-1/
-make
-./program-1

 Feel free to explore and modify the code to better understand the problem-solving techniques and system call usage.
 Contributing